Swanson's 2 goals lead US over Zambia at the Olympics, Canada tops New Zealand after drone scandal

 The Group A match in Saint-Etienne was controversial before the start when two Canada staffers were sent home early for their alleged involvement with drones that were reported over a pair of New Zealand’s practices.

-Canada played the opener without coach Bev Priestman, who stepped away from the team for the match to show accountability.
-However, she was adamant at practice Wednesday that she had no knowledge of the drone use.
+Canada played the opener without Priestman, who stepped away from the team for the match to show accountability before she was officially removed by the COC.
+Priestman had been adamant at practice Wednesday that she had no knowledge of the drone use.

 FIFA has opened a disciplinary inquiry into the matter, and Canadian Soccer launched an independent review.